Dispersal-Niche Continuum Index (DNCI) Functions

 - This function performs hierarchical clustering on the geographical coordinates of sampling sites at each time point separately and processes all time points in a single execution.

-- This function incorporates checks and adjustments to ensure the following conditions are met:
+- This function incorporates checks and adjustments to ensure the following conditions are met: - Having at least 2 groups

 - A minimum of 5 sites per group,